STATS201-DKU-Autumn2024/Final-Project.Peilin_Wu/Data/Readme.md

 By integrating Google Trends' MultiTimeline and GeoMap with sentiment analysis, you can achieve a comprehensive understanding of Bitcoin, Dogecoin, and Ethereum.
 This analysis approach not only helps you discern the relationship between search trends and market sentiment but also uncovers regional variations in interest and sentiment.
 Such a multi-dimensional analysis can provide richer information for decision-making, helping you better navigate the dynamics of the cryptocurrency market.

-# Cryptocurrency dataset from CryptoCompare
+# B. Cryptocurrency dataset from CryptoCompare
 The dataset from CryptoCompare that includes three years of data for Bitcoin, Ethereum, and Dogecoin typically contains several key columns that provide important information about the historical performance of these cryptocurrencies.
 Here’s a description of what each column represents:

 ## Dataset Overview